Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Results

 \section{Results}

-We present three main findings: language representation is shared across target languages, triggers activate these same language heads, and trigger information forms in early layers.
+We present four main findings: \begin{enumerate*}[label=(\roman*)] \item Natural language heads and trigger heads are each localized and mostly shared, \item triggers and the output languages are encoded by a similar set of heads, \item the top overlapping heads have similar outputs, and \item trigger information forms in early layers. \end{enumerate*}

-\paragraph{Language Heads Are Consistent Across Tested Languages.} We first asked \textit{whether the model uses the same components to represent different output languages, or whether each language has its own dedicated circuitry} (\textbf{Exp.~\ref{exp:lang_patching}}).
-Figure~\ref{fig:lang_patching_8B_french} shows head-level activation patching results for the 8B model for French.
-The heatmaps reveal clear patterns: patching attention heads in the later layers of the model have the most effect, and the same attention heads show high patching effects regardless of target language (see Figure~\ref{fig:lang_patching_8B_german_app} in Appendix~\ref{app:lang_activation_patching} for the German language result).
-To quantify this overlap, we compute Jaccard indices between the top 10 heads for each language pair.
-Figure~\ref{fig:correlation_lang_lang_8B} shows these results for the 8B model, with values ranging from 0.33 to 0.66 across all pairwise comparisons.
-This consistency holds across tested languages and model size (see Appendix~\ref{app:lang_lang_overlap} for 1B and 24B results) and suggests that \textbf{the model relies on a shared set of ''language heads'' that encode output language identity, rather than maintaining separate circuits for each language.}
+\paragraph{Natural language and trigger heads are Localized and Consistent.} Figures~\ref{fig:head_patching_8B_french} and ~\ref{fig:lang_patching_8B_french} show head-wise activation patching results for the 8B model for French for natural language and trigger heads, respectively.
+The heatmaps in both setups show clear patterns across languages per model (see Appendix~\ref{app:lang_activation_patching}) with similar attention heads yielding high $\Delta_l$ regardless of target language.
+To quantify this overlap, we compute the pair-wise Jaccard indices $J(H_{trig}, H_{trig})$ and $J(H_{lang}, H_{lang})$\ifnotacl{ and report the Jaccard indices for the 8B model in Figure~\ref{fig:correlation_8B}}.
+Across tested languages and model size (see Appendix~\ref{app:lang_lang_overlap} \& ~\ref{app:trigger_trigger_overlap}), we observe Jaccard indices ranging from 0.18 to 0.67 across all pairwise comparisons.
+This suggests that the model relies on a rather consistent set of heads to encode the output language and the trigger behavior.

-\paragraph{Triggers Hijack Existing Language Circuitry.} \textit{Given that language heads are shared across languages, we now test our central hypothesis: do triggers activate these same heads, or do they form independent pathways?} We compare the heads identified through trigger patching (\textbf{Exp.~\ref{exp:trigger_patching}}, Figure~\ref{fig:head_patching_8B_french}) with those identified through natural language patching (\textbf{Exp.~\ref{exp:lang_patching}}, Figure~\ref{fig:lang_patching_8B_french}).
-Figure~\ref{fig:correlation_lang_trigger_8B} shows this comparison for both French and German triggers.
-The overlap is high, with trigger-activated heads and natural language heads sharing many of the same components.
-Jaccard indices between trigger heads and corresponding language heads range from 0.18 to 0.66 depending on model size and language, compared to near-zero baselines from shuffled controls.
-This overlap holds across all three model scales (1B, 8B, 24B) (see Appendix ~\ref{app:trigger_activation_patching}, ~\ref{app:lang_activation_patching} and ~\ref{app:trigger_lang_overlap}) , suggesting that the mechanism is robust across model sizes.
-The finding supports our hypothesis: \textbf{rather than creating isolated circuits, triggers co-opt the model's existing language components.}